-Most of the people think cricket is the game of modern world and it was born in the modern era but if you too think similar you are totally wrong.
+Most of the people think cricket is the game of the modern world and it was born in the modern era but if you too think similar you are totally wrong.

-The word “Cricket” is believed to be first derived from Dutch word “Krick” which means wooden stick.
+The word “Cricket” is believed to be first derived from the Dutch word “Krick” which means wooden stick.

-Later in the late 18th century cricket became the national game of England.
-However, in the nineteenth and twentieth century it is believed to be globally counterpaned.
+Later in the late 18th-century cricket became the national game of England.
+However, in the nineteenth and twentieth century, it is believed to be globally counterpaned.

-During the half of the 18th century, Cricket was believed to be popular among south eastern countries of England and London.
+During the half of the 18th century, Cricket was believed to be popular among south-eastern countries of England and London.
 People used to play this interesting game forming different kinds of groups and teams.
 Cricket was first brought to the West Indies by colonists and to India by East India Company.

-In 1992 the concept of third umpire with TV replays was introduced in a game between India and South Africa.
+In 1992 the concept of the third umpire with TV replays was introduced in a game between India and South Africa.